mongodb/docs/source/includes/list-tables/configmap-keys.rst

        .. important::

-          You must have the :authrole:`Organization Project Creator` role to create a new project *within an existing organization*.
+          You must have the :opsmgr:`Organization Project Creator </current/reference/user-roles/#Organization Project Creator>` role to create a new project *within an existing organization*.

           .. include:: /includes/admonitions/note-k8s-supported-in-om4.rst